 Without training, your dog will not understand what this means and could become frustrated or scared.

 What Is an Invisible Dog Fence and How Does It Work?

-The invisible fencing usually comes with a wall mounted transmitter that communicates with your pet through a special dog collar and warns with sound only correction if dog gets near the boundary wire.
+The invisible fencing usually comes with a wall-mounted transmitter that communicates with your pet through a special collar and warns with sound-only correction if the dog gets near the boundary wire.
 The pet parents can customize the warning tone with many static correction levels.

 When Is an Invisible Dog Fence the Right Choice for You?